esphome/esphome-docs/components/binary_sensor/index.rst

 ``delayed_on``
 **************

-(**Required**, :ref:`config-time`): When a signal ON is received, wait for the specified time period until publishing an ON state.
+(**Required**, time, :ref:`templatable <config-templatable>`): When a signal ON is received, wait for the specified time period until publishing an ON state.
 If an OFF value is received while waiting, the ON action is discarded.
 Or in other words:
 Only send an ON value if the binary sensor has stayed ON for at least the specified time period.
+When using a lambda call, you should return the delay value in milliseconds.
 **Useful for debouncing push buttons**.

 ``delayed_off``
 ***************

-(**Required**, :ref:`config-time`): When a signal OFF is received, wait for the specified time period until publishing an OFF state.
+(**Required**, time, :ref:`templatable <config-templatable>`): When a signal OFF is received, wait for the specified time period until publishing an OFF state.
 If an ON value is received while waiting, the OFF action is discarded.
 Or in other words:
 Only send an OFF value if the binary sensor has stayed OFF for at least the specified time period.
+When using a lambda call, you should return the delay value in milliseconds.
 **Useful for debouncing push buttons**.

 ``delayed_on_off``
 ******************

-(**Required**, :ref:`config-time`): Only send an ON or OFF value if the binary sensor has stayed in the same state for at least the specified time period.
+(**Required**, time, :ref:`templatable <config-templatable>`): Only send an ON or OFF value if the binary sensor has stayed in the same state for at least the specified time period.
+When using a lambda call, you should return the delay value in milliseconds.
 **Useful for debouncing binary switches**.

 ``autorepeat``